kshamseera/Assignment1/help.md

 ### Dependencies

-gems required in the applications are:
+gems required in this application are:
 * colorize
 * tty-prompt
 for gem installation refer ``` ./build.sh```  file